Stirling County RFC: History

 Stirling County RFC compete in the Scottish Rugby Super Series as Stirling Wolves and represent Caledonia District in the competition.
 In 2023, they became the last ever winners of the FOSROC Super Series Championship, defeating the Ayrshire Bulls in the final.

 Stirling County 1st XV compete in National League Division 2 while the Wolves Second XV play in West Reserve League Division 1.

-Stirling County's Women's play in the top-flight BT Women's Premier League.